Fruitful-Network-Development/webDZ/docs/unified_server‑stack_environment.md

 ---

-## 3. Data Discipline

-### Overview of the MSS & SAMRAS requirements
-* **MSS profile table:** A single table per database containing one or more `msn_id` values; it defines the primary authority, sub-users and hierarchical relationships `github.com`.
-Only system administrators can edit this table.
-BFF uses it to map Keycloak identities to a canonical `msn_id`, determine sub-user scopes and influence UI behaviour.
-* **Local domain table:** Contains every `local_id` and its human-readable title `github.com`.
-All tables reference `local_id` here.
-* **Manifest table:** Binds each table (`local_id`) to an archetype (`local_id`) `github.com`, declaring which archetype governs which table.
-* **General tables:** Named `<msn_id><local_id>` and store actual data; structure is dictated by the manifest and archetype tables `github.com`.
-They must not self-define schema semantics.
-* **SAMRAS tables:** Store count-streams and traversal rules; used to validate hierarchical addresses `github.com`.

-These structures establish authority boundaries and deterministic interpretation of data.
-They require a dedicated schema (created via migrations) and environment variables for DB connection, plus initial seeding of the MSS profile.

-> The SAMRAS specification is domain-agnostic.
-In the Fruitful Network context, it is used for the **taxonomic domain**, the **statonomic domain**, and any hierarchical namespaces like geographic divisions.
-However, the same addressing rules apply whether the domain is biology, geography or organizational structure.

-#### Manifest-Structured Schema (MSS)
-MSS organizes all tables into seven **table classes** to ensure schema consistency, authority separation, and lossless nested structure.
-**system_id vs. system_value**
-* **system_id** – An opaque, domain-typed identifier such as `taxonomy_id`, `msn_id` (mixed-space number for people/orgs), or `local_id`.
-These IDs are authoritative and globally unique within their domain.
-* **system_value** – A primitive value (natural number, mass, timestamp, coordinate, currency) that may *reduce* to an identifier via a lookup list.
-For example, the `dependents` column may store an ordinal whose meaning comes from a dependents list; resolving the ordinal yields the corresponding `msn_id`.
-**Table Classes**
-1.  **MSS Profile Table** – A single table per database that defines the principal user(s) of the database, their `msn_id`, sub-users, hierarchical relations, and permission scopes.
-This table anchors governance: only system administrators can modify it.
-In the unified environment, this table becomes the backbone for managing client UIs and their user hierarchies.
-It maps Keycloak user identities to the platform's own `msn_id` and defines which sub-users exist and what permissions they have.
-2.  **Local Domain Table** – Holds every `local_id` and its title.
-It functions as the dictionary of tenant-scoped terms.
-Titles are stored only here; other tables reference `local_id` values to avoid duplication.
-3.  **Manifest Table** – Associates a table (`local_id`) with the archetype (`local_id`) that governs it.
-This table determines how many rows an archetype table has and which archetype applies to each general table.
-4.  **Archetype Tables** – Contain one column of `local_id` values; the number of rows is dictated by the manifest.
-They describe the *structure* (fields, references, constraints) of a data table but store no data themselves.
-5.  **General Tables** – Hold actual data values.
-Their names are formed by concatenating the user's `msn_id` with a `local_id` describing the table.
-Columns are typed either as `system_value` or `system_id` and may reference lists or SAMRAS addresses.
-The manifest and archetype tables determine which columns exist and how they should be interpreted.
-6.  **SAMRAS Tables** – Specialized tables used when a new namespace employs shape-addressed hierarchy.
-They store the count-stream, traversal specification and layout version for a SAMRAS domain.
-7.  **SAMRAS Archetype Tables** – Define valid reference modes (exact, group, existential descendant) for SAMRAS addresses.
-These constrain how SAMRAS addresses may be used in general tables.

-**Authority Boundaries**
-Authority over each table class is enforced to protect system integrity:
-* **System administrators** manage the MSS Profile, SAMRAS and SAMRAS archetype tables.
-* **Tenants** manage local domains, manifests, archetypes, and general tables within their scope.

-**Hierarchical Addressing: SAMRAS**
-SAMRAS provides a domain-independent way to address nodes in hierarchical structures using mixed-radix ordinals.

-**Shape vs. Meaning**
-SAMRAS cleanly separates the *shape* of a hierarchy from any semantic labels attached to nodes.
-The shape is authoritative and is represented as a count-stream—a list of natural numbers where each number specifies the number of children for a node .

-**Address Space**
-A SAMRAS address is written as `a1_a2_..._an`, where each `ai` is the ordinal position among siblings.
-There is no fixed radix; the maximum allowed value of each `ai` is determined by the parent's child count.
-Parent addresses are obtained by dropping the last segment.
-Children are allocated sequentially in append-only fashion so existing addresses never change.
-Not every address has to be materialized.
-SAMRAS allows **ghost positions**—addressable slots that lack any attached metadata.
-References may also include existential placeholders (suffix segments of `0`) to indicate an unknown descendant rather than a specific node.
-Because SAMRAS is a structural addressing scheme, reference semantics (exact, group, existential descendant) must be declared explicitly when using an address.

-**Versioning**
-If reordering is needed or if the shape evolves in non-append ways, a new layout version must be published.
-Existing addresses remain valid under their layout version; no silent remapping is permitted.
-SAMRAS tables in MSS store these layout versions and the count-streams that define them.

----

 ### Unifying the Data and BFF

 The **Unified Server-Stack Environment** harmonizes identity management, schema discipline and hierarchical addressing into a consistent architecture. **BFF** ensures secure and centralized authentication and serves UI surfaces. **MSS** structures data tables declaratively and enforces type and authority boundaries. **SAMRAS** provides a principled way to address hierarchical data without embedding meaning into identifiers.
 Together, these components enable multi-tenant applications where users can define their own schemas, link to global domains like taxonomies, and interact with data through dynamic UIs, all while maintaining strong governance and extensibility.